arg-inescid/hydra/README.md

 ## Lambda manager

-The Lambda manager is a core component of the ARGO architecture.
+The Lambda manager is a core component of the Argo architecture.
 Manager is written in Java using [Micronaut](https://guides.micronaut.io/index.html).

 ### Main components